FAQS

 Are Registration Fees refundable?

-December- $100, January- $150, February- $200, March- $300, April 1st through April 15th- $400.
+Registration Fees are refundable through April 15th, minus an incremental administrative fee as follows: December- $100, January- $150, February- $200, March- $300, April 1st through April 15th- $400.

-Thanks to a number of generous supporters, Camp Wojtyla offers partial-tuition scholarships for each program throughout the summer, usually 25-50% of the registration fees owed.
-Scholarship awards are based on family need and the amount of funding available.
-We take each family's situation into account and do our very best to offer some scholarship amount to every family that applies.
 Lottery winners whose families would like to apply for a scholarship must submit their online camper registration by November 30 to receive a scholarship application.
 Our first and largest round of scholarship applications will be due by Dec.
-5th.
+5th and will be processed that month.
 Award amounts will be based on the number of applicants and need indicated by each family.
 Later scholarship applications will still be considered.
-They will be due by the 5th of each month to be reviewed that month.
-Applications received after the 5th will be reviewed the following month.
+They will be due by the 5th of each month to be processed that month.
+Applications received after the 5th may be processed the following month.
 Award decisions will be based on both family need and the amount remaining in our scholarship fund.

 Staff